sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 You may be surprised to see my deployment script.
 You can read it in the [deploy.sh](https://github.com/evepraisal/go-evepraisal/blob/master/scripts/deploy.sh) file.
 It simply copies up a systemd unit file and binary.
 Then it ensures that the service is enabled.
 That's basically it.

 #### OS Upgrades and Migrations
-Image upgrades and migrations definitely happened but I haven’t had any issues with it other than a few minutes of downtime once or twice a year.
-In the cloud space there were cycles where migrations had to be done to mitigate security vulnerabilities.
-Since this kept happening it seems like the cloud providers have gotten better with seamlessly migrating VMs to a new hypervisor version.
-The only migrations that disrupt me are when they want to retire the OS image and I believe they completely retired a datacenter that my VM was hosted at once, so that involved a bit longer downtime as the data was shipped to a new datacenter.
+Throughout the past decade, there were instances of image upgrades and migrations.
+Thankfully, these processes transpired without major issues, resulting in only a few minutes of downtime once or twice a year.
+In the cloud environment, periodic migrations were required to address security vulnerabilities.
+Notably, cloud providers have improved their strategies, making migrations to new VM host more seamless.
+An example of a migration that wasn't seamless occurred when the VM hosting Evepraisal was moved to a different datacenter, requiring some downtime of approximately an hour or two.

 #### Backup/restore
 Never had to actually do this... and TBH it’s not the worst thing in the world that the database gets wiped.
 Sure, it would be annoying to users that have links to their appraisals but a lot of them can be recreated pretty easily.